baekhos/Landmark/README.md

 # Landmark

-The application purpose is to recognise landmarks from Paris and find a route towards it while also oferring the user data about the current location.
+The application purpose is to recognize landmarks from Paris and find a route towards it while also oferring the user data about the current location.
 I used both Android Studio and Python with TensorFlow in this implementation.

 References